Book Interior Graphic Design

-This piece of German Dada art appeared on page 107 of the hugely successfully Kurt Tucholsky & John Heartfield collaboration Deutschland, Deutschland, über alles.
+This work of John Heartfield’s Weimar Republic graphic design appeared on page 107 of the hugely successfully Kurt Tucholsky & John Heartfield collaboration Deutschland, Deutschland, über alles ( Germany, Germany, Above All ).

 Published in 1929 by Neuer Deutscher Verlag, Tucholsky’s picture-survey was a devastating critique of the Weimar Republic.

-Consider the perspectives and angles Heartfield manages to pull of in this display.
-His roots in German Dada art gave him the ability to mix elements into a seamless final montage.
-It’s clear why Heartfield was offered high-level positions at some of Germany’s most prestigious advertising agencies.
-He turned down these job offers believing they would restrict his artistic choices.
+Consider the perspectives and angles Heartfield manages to pull of in this famous collage art.
+His roots in German Dada art gave him the ability to mix mixed media into a seamless final montage.
+Heartfield was offered high-level work at some of Germany’s largest advertising agencies.
+He turned all these offers down.
+He wouldn’t not have restrictions on his art.

 At first glance, it might appear the montage and its caption might be interpreted as somewhat sexist.
 A woman is inserted into an ink to produce “sweet ink.”
 However, the opposite is true.
 Heartfield is commenting on the use of sexuality to distract from more important political and societal issues.
 Consider the amount of coverage of Donald Trump’s boast of grabbing women’s private parts.
 The reports that he spied on undressed beauty contestants.
 That he forced his attentions on unwilling female business associates.